What is a Sealed Class?

 .NET programs are first compiled into IL (Intermediate Language) and then translated into machine code at runtime by the JIT (Just-In-Time) compiler.

-From the JIT's perspective, it cannot be sure that a class truly has no inheritance without examining the entire code.
+From the JIT's perspective, it cannot be certain that a class truly has no inheritance because it cannot see the entire code.

 Option 1 - Use AOT